Emdot/docfx/Documentation/tutorial/docfx_getting_started.md

 1. A basic C# project under `src`.
 2. Several conceptual files under `articles`.
-3. An overwrite file to add extra content to API under `specs`.
+3. An overwrite file to add extra content to the API under `specs`.
-4. `toc.yml` under root folder.
+4. `toc.yml` under the root folder.
 It renders as the navbar of the website.
-5. `docfx.json` under root folder.
+5. `docfx.json` under the root folder.
 It is the configuration file that `docfx` depends upon.

 > [!Tip]
 > It's good practice to separate files with different types into different folders.